MAECProject/MAECProject.github.io/documentation/idioms/in_depth_analysis/index.md

 Now that we've set up the Bundle that will capture the higher-level analysis results, we can begin to populate it with these results.
 Since we're capturing a malware capability and behavior in our example scenario, we'll use the corresponding MAEC [Capability](/data-model/{{site.current_version}}/maecBundle/CapabilityType) and [Behavior](/data-model/{{site.current_version}}/maecBundle/BehaviorType) entities.
 First, let's discuss the steps involved in capturing the Windows-hook based behavior that serves as the implementation of the keylogging capability:

 1. We'll need to add an instance of a [Behavior](/data-model/{{site.current_version}}/maecBundle/BehaviorType) to the top-level [Behaviors](/data-model/{{site.current_version}}/maecBundle/BehaviorListType) list-type field found in the [Bundle](/data-model/{{site.current_version}}/maecBundle/BundleType) that we've previously defined.
 2. Next, we'll need to capture the details of this [Behavior](/data-model/{{site.current_version}}/maecBundle/BehaviorType).
 In the case of this example scenario, we know that the malware instance adds a Windows-hook, the act of which can be represented with a [Malware Action](/data-model/{{site.current_version}}/maecBundle/MalwareActionType).
-The process of adding Actions is not captured in detail here as it is documented in the [Capturing Dynamic Analysis Results] (../dynamic_analysis) idiom.
+The process of adding Actions is not captured in detail here as it is documented in the [Capturing Dynamic Analysis Results](../dynamic_analysis) idiom.
 However, let's assume that we've added an "add windows hook" [Action](/data-model/{{site.current_version}}/maecBundle/MalwareActionType) to the top-level [Actions](/data-model/{{site.current_version}}/maecBundle/ActionListType) list-type entity found at the root level of the [Bundle](/data-model/{{site.current_version}}/maecBundle/BundleType) that we've previously defined.
 3. We now need to link this [Action](/data-model/{{site.current_version}}/maecBundle/MalwareActionType) to the [Behavior](/data-model/{{site.current_version}}/maecBundle/BehaviorType) in order to specify the context of how it is implemented.
 This is achieved by populating the [Action_Composition](/data-model/{{site.current_version}}/maecBundle/BehavioralActionsType) field in the [Behavior](/data-model/{{site.current_version}}/maecBundle/BehaviorType), which is used to express the [Actions](/data-model/{{site.current_version}}/maecBundle/MalwareActionType) that compose the [Behavior](/data-model/{{site.current_version}}/maecBundle/BehaviorType).
 In this case, we'll need to reference the "add windows hook" [Action](/data-model/{{site.current_version}}/maecBundle/MalwareActionType) since it is defined at the top-level of the [Bundle](/data-model/{{site.current_version}}/maecBundle/BundleType).
 To do so, we'll make use of a single instance of the  [Action_Reference](/data-model/{{site.current_version}}/maecBundle/BehavioralActionReferenceType) field for this purpose; here, we will populate the *action_id* field with the ID of the [Action](/data-model/{{site.current_version}}/maecBundle/MalwareActionType) that we are referencing.

 ### Capturing Capabilities